 Thursdays; May 4, 11, 18, 25, Jun 1, 2023

 This unique program provides companies the opportunity to provide their employees with an overview and a strong foundation in the Lean concepts and tools that are used to drive continuous improvement and achieve world-class business performance.
-The certification consists of nine “Lean Tools” that can be applied in any business environment:
+The course is held one day a week for 5 consecutive weeks so that participants can “learn and return” and come back the next week to discuss what they found and questions that came up.
+We will learn the 8 wastes and how to spot them as well as “Lean Tools” that can be applied in any business environment:

 Principles of Lean - A systematic approach to identifying and eliminating waste through continuous improvement.

 Value Stream Mapping - A technique used to analyze and design the flow of materials and information required to bring a product or service to a consumer.

 5S Workplace Organization - A series of activities designed to improve workplace organization and standardization.
 Standardization in the workplace simplifies everyday activities leading to time-saving improvements and waste reduction.

 Cellular Manufacturing - The arrangement of machines and stations in close proximity to enable flow for a single product or product group.

 Standard Work – Establishing agreed upon work procedures that represent the best sequence for each process within Takt Time while minimizing work in process.
 It enables a job to be completed by the best current method to meet customer demand without waste.